rosaadaline/notes/README.md

 Translation:
 In the realm of programming today, the adage to bear in mind is, "Simplicity is the ultimate sophistication."
 This quote by Leonardo da Vinci resonates with the essence of software engineering where the goal should be crafting clean, comprehensible, and sustainable code.
 The true victory isn't merely in making it function momentarily, but ensuring its longevity through intelligibility and adaptability.
 Complex systems inherently invite errors and pose challenges in scalability.
 Thus, consistently seek methods to minimize complexity, refactor when needed, and prioritize lucidity over confusion.
 More often than not, less code accomplishes more.

+# 2024-01-24
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that code is read far more often than it is written.
+Invest time in planning, modularizing, and documenting your work.
+Refactoring for clarity should be a regular practice, as it enhances collaboration, reduces bugs, and accelerates development in the long run."

+In essence, keep it simple, structured, and well-documented – this is the hallmark of effective coding.